pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 Tanzu Application Platform-GUI and the Accelerator Server, then it might detect a timeout during accelerator generation.
 This can happen if the accelerator takes a longer time to generate than the default timeout.
-This manifests itself in the Tanzu Application Platform-GUI by the action appearing to continue to run for an indefinite period.
+This manifests itself in the Tanzu Application Platform-GUI by the action appears to continue to run for an indefinite period.
 In the IDE extension, it shows a `504` error.
-To mitigate this, you may increase the timeout value for the HTTPProxy resources used for the ingress by applying secrets with overlays to edit the HTTPProxy resources.
+To mitigate this, you can increase the timeout value for the HTTPProxy resources used for the ingress by applying secrets with overlays to edit the HTTPProxy resources.